BYU-PCCL/aphasia-gpt-test/README.md

    - current setting: {setting}
    - type of conversation they are having: {conversation_type}
    - tone of voice they are trying to convey: {tone}
-     Please provide a single transformed/predicted sentece for the following utterance:
+     Please provide a single transformed/predicted sentence for the following utterance:
      {utterance}
 ```

+### A Basic Test Case

+#### Utterance

+get book me here

+#### Good Completions

+Can you grab that book for me and bring it here?
+This right here is my book that I just got from the library.
+I need get a book to keep here.